Aschen/kuzzle-plugin-advanced-boilerplate/README.md

 ### Declare hooks and pipes

 Hooks and pipes must be declared in the file `KuzzlePlugin.js`.
-The corresponding methods must also be reported in this file.
+The corresponding methods must also be declared in this file.

 ## Plugin deployment